jijukrish/DevOps/README.md

 # DevOps
-I am devloping all Java projects and building them using Jenkins CI pipleine
+For Java projects and building them using Jenkins CI pipleine